emilybaum/liri-node-app/README.md

 _If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'_

 # What happens with _concert-this_
-The Bands in Town Artist Events API will be triggered for an artist and render the following information about each event to the terminal:
+The Bands in Town Artist Events API will be triggered for an artist and render the following information about each event to the terminal and store the response into a corresponding log file:
 * Name of the venue
 * Venue location
 * Date of the Event